 The Pied Piper Appeal have an annual event at Highnam, the Gloucester Motor Show, where in addition to the exhibition of classic and vintage cars there is a fashion show, an engineering zone sponsored by Gloucestershire based engineers Renishaw, a food village with local beer and cider makers, craft stalls plus the gardens and church open during the show.

-Our next excursion took us to the top of Cleeve Hill where we set off down the Cotswold Way on a circular walk which first took us down into the valley and to the little community of Postlip Hall.
+Our next excursion took us to the top of Cleeve Hill where we set off down the Cotswold Way on a circular walk.

 We trotted off to the matinee at the Everyman to see Alan Bennett's "Single Spies" comedy.
 It tells the story of the two infamous English spies in two acts which are really two separate plays.
 The first is called "An Englishman Abroad" and tells of a true meeting in Moscow between the Cambridge spook Guy Burgess played by Nicholas Farrell and the Australian actress Coral Browne played by Belinda Lang.

 It was Coral who first told Alan Bennett of her meeting with Burgess and subsequent acquisitions on his behalf from his London suppliers.
 He was so intrigued that he wrote a play about it.

 In the play, Burgess gets Coral to measure him for a new suit "which the comrades are not very good at" and to arrange for it to be made and sent to him by his London tailor.
 This is followed by further requests for more apparel, all of which were sent with the final exception of a pair of pyjamas where his order was refused as the suppliers were "By Royal Appointment" and after all "Mr Burgess was a traitor"!